soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 Compose takes 3 arguments: two functions (named `f` and `g` here) and a third argument named `x`.
-It then passes the argument `x` to the second function `g`, and calls the first function `f` with the result of `g x`.
+It then passes the argument `x` to the second function `g` and calls the first function `f` with the result of `g x`.

 Note that `g` takes as input something of the type
-`a` and returns something of the type `b`, and `f` takes something of the type `b`, and returns something of the type `c`.
+`a` and returns something of the type `b`, and `f` takes something of the type `b` and returns something of the type `c`.

-Another important thing to note is that types which start with a _lowercase letter_ are **type variables**.
+Another important thing to note is that types that start with a _lowercase letter_ are **type variables**.
 Think of them as similar to regular variables.
 Just like `content` could be any string, like `"hello"` or `"world"`, a type variable can be any type: `Bool`, `String`, `String -> String`, etc.
-This abilitiy is called *parametric polymorphism* (other languages often call this generics).
+This ability is called *parametric polymorphism* (other languages often call this generics).

-The catch is that type variables must match in a signature, so if for example we write a function with the type signature `a -> a`, the input type and the return type **must** match, but it could be any type - we cannot know what it is.
+The catch is that type variables must match in a signature, so if for example, we write a function with the type signature `a -> a`, the input type and the return type **must** match, but it could be any type - we cannot know what it is.
 So the only way to implement a function with that signature is: